ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 } );
 ```

-Which can be read as:
+And this can be read as:

 * The `<paragraph>` element will be allowed in elements in which `<$block>` is allowed (e.g. in `<$root>`).
 * The `<paragraph>` element will allow all nodes that are allowed in `<$block>` (e.g. `$text`).